amperity/amperity-docs/amperity_modals/source/destination-dynamics.rst

 .. /markdown
 ..

-.. |destination-name| replace:: Snapchat
+.. |destination-name| replace:: Microsoft Dynamics
 .. |audience-primary-key| replace:: "email"
-.. |what-send| replace:: email addresses, mobile advertiser IDs, or phone numbers
+.. |what-send| replace:: email lists
 .. |where-send| replace:: |destination-name|

-Snapchat
+Microsoft Dynamics
 ==================================================

-Send email addresses, mobile advertiser IDs, or phone numbers to |destination-name|, and then manage ads and advertising campaign.
+|destination-name| is a customer relationship management (CRM) software application that is focused on the supporting sales, marketing, and services.
+It is part of the Microsoft Dynamics family of business applications.

 Credentials